Reaching a Consensus in Predictive Loops: Indirect peer influence under partial observation

 \end{theorem}

-The result explains that changes to the innate opinions of individual $i$ impact the opinion of individual $q$ even if $\alpha_q=0$.
-Thus, there can be indirect spillover effects through predictive models even if individuals are not susceptible to peer influence.
-This is an important deviation from classical network theory.
-In the meanwhile, $\mathcal{V}'$ is not necessarily connected, while the platform adds another layer of connectivity among individuals in $\mathcal{V}'$ via the platform-susceptible individuals in $\mathcal{V}/\mathcal{V}'$.

-A consequence of these indirect spillover effects is that a consensus can be achieved at equilibrium even in the presence of stubborn individuals.

-\begin{proposition}[Consensus in the limit] Under the assumption of Theorem~\ref{theorem:consensus_mean_estimation} when $\beta_i=1$ for all $i$, the equilibrium $\xv_\mathrm{PS}$ correspond to a consensus for any $\xv^*$. \end{proposition}
+The proof of Theorem~\ref{theorem:consensus_partial_observation} goes through by observing the platform acts as a virtual node that connects nodes in $\mathcal{G}'$ via the mean estimation.
 The difference to the result in Theorem~\ref{theorem:consensus} is that we do not require $\alpha_i>0$ for every $i$.
 Instead, individuals for whom the platform derives predictions from alternate observations, can have peer susceptibility $\alpha_i=0$.
 Because rather than through direct peer influence, they get pulled towards the consensus opinion through predictions instead.